hmrc/vat-api/ISSUE_TEMPLATE.md

 - Performance metrics
 - Questions relating to the process pre MTD

+**Do not include personal or private information within your issues, this is a public repository and is available to everyone**

+Personal and private information includes (but is not limited to):
+  -  Authorization Token

+  -  Client Id

+  -  VRN

 When submitting an issue please try to provide the following information:

 * **I'm submitting a ...**